Madhubala69/knee-osteoarthritis-detection-kl-grade-classification/README.md

 ## 🌟 Final Note

-This project demonstrates how **Deep Learning, Medical Image Processing, Explainable AI, and Streamlit-based deployment** can be combined into a practical **clinical decision-support system** for **automated Knee Osteoarthritis detection and KL-grade classification**.
-By providing **fast, reliable, and interpretable predictions**, the system has the potential to assist healthcare professionals in **early diagnosis, severity assessment, and improved patient care**.
+This project demonstrates how Deep Learning, Medical Image Processing, Explainable AI, and Streamlit-based deployment can be combined into a practical clinical decision-support system for automated Knee Osteoarthritis detection and KL-grade classification.

+By providing fast, reliable, and interpretable predictions, the system has the potential to assist healthcare professionals in early diagnosis, severity assessment, and improved patient care.

 ---